 (b) "Ignition interlock device" or "device" means equipment that is designed to measure breath alcohol concentration and to prevent a motor vehicle's ignition from being started by a person whose breath alcohol concentration measures 0.02 or higher on the equipment.

-(c) "Program participant" means a person who has qualified to take part in the ignition interlock program under this section, and whose driver's license has been:
+(c) "Program participant" means a person whose driver's license has been revoked, canceled, or denied under section 169A.52, 169A.54, or 171.04, subdivision 1, clause (10), and who has qualified to take part in the ignition interlock program under this section.

 (d) "Qualified prior impaired driving incident" has the meaning given in section 169A.03, subdivision 22.